Background

 The Community Business Connector (CBC) initiative was shaped by economic development leaders in King County, Washington, with support from the Port of Seattle, the Seattle Metropolitan Chamber of Commerce (Chamber), and local chambers and city partners.

-The initiative emerged in response to a national challenge during the pandemic, when BIPOC-owned businesses were not effectively reached by relief funding due to cultural, linguistic, and geographic barriers.
-With initial funding from the Port of Seattle and King County, the Chamber committed to two north stars: expanding access to technical assistance for small and BIPOC-owned businesses and delivering services sub-regionally to meet diverse community needs.
+With initial funding from the Port of Seattle and King County, the Chamber established two north stars: (1) expanding access to technical assistance for small and BIPOC-owned businesses, and (2) delivering services sub-regionally to meet diverse community needs.

 During the two-year pilot, CBC reached over 2,000 small businesses across 31 jurisdictions and 700+ referrals for technical assistance and support.
 Businesses reported 102 jobs retained, 93 new jobs, and $282,000 in capital investment, with 90% of those served being BIPOC- and/or women-owned.
 Connectors also supported grant applications, strengthened connections between businesses and public agencies, and CBC distributed nearly $1 million in contracts for countywide outreach, technology tools, access to capital, and language services, along with $35,000 to local partners for collaborative outreach.